 This monitor from ASUS comes with a 31.5 inch 1800R curved display with a resolution of WQHD (2560 x 1440 pixels).
-It comes with support for Adaptive Sync/FreeSync for reduction of screen tearing, stuttering, and broken frames.
+It comes with support for Adaptive-Sync/FreeSync for the reduction of screen tearing, stuttering, and broken frames.
 The monitor is adjustable with swivel, tilt and height adjustability along with VESA mount to set your ideal viewing position.

 It features an ASUS Eye Care technology that minimizes eye fatigue and ailments with flicker-free backlighting and blue light filters.
 There are exclusive GamePlus and GameVisual with MOBA mode for enhancements of color enabling more focused gameplay.

-The ASUS ROG Strix XG32VQ comes with enhanced customization featuring ASUS Aura Sync RGB lightning on the back and LED lightning projection on the base.
+The ASUS ROG Strix XG32VQ comes with enhanced customization featuring ASUS Aura Sync RGB lighting on the back and LED lighting projection on the base.
 However, it misses out built-in speakers and you need to connect them externally.

 This monitor is a 27 inch 4K Ultra LED gaming monitor that has a resolution of (3840 x 2160 pixels) and SuperClear In-Plane Switching (IPS) panel technology that delivers sharp and detailed visuals.
-It comes with support for Adaptive Sync/FreeSync for reduction of screen tearing, stuttering, and broken frames.
+It comes with support for Adaptive-Sync/FreeSync for the reduction of screen tearing, stuttering, and broken frames.

 Gamers will find this monitor incredibly useful with its wide array of customizable-pro style color settings for more color accuracy.
-It comes with VESA Adaptive Sync technology to deliver tear-free, picture-perfect gaming ever time.
-A fast response time of 5ms and low input lag ensures smooth screen performance free from blurring or ghosting.
+It comes with VESA Adaptive-Sync technology to deliver tear-free, picture-perfect gaming every time.
+Fast response time of 5ms and low input lag ensures smooth screen performance free from blurring or ghosting.
 The monitor comes with game Mode featuring optimizing visuals for FPS, RTS, and MOBA, along with a black stabilization function that helps to detect enemies lurking in the dark while maintaining rich colors and contrast.

 For connectivity, there is Display Port and HDMI 2.0 to support 4K UHD resolution at 60Hz.
 The only lacking of this monitor is its plain design and lack of speakers.

 This monitor from BenQ comes with a 31.5 inch LED 4K display with a resolution of UHD (3840 x 2160 resolution), 3000;1 native contrast (three times than normal panels), 95% DCI-P3 wide color gamut and 300-nit enhanced brightness to deliver immersive multimedia enjoyment and safeguarded by industry-leading eye care technology.
-It comes with support for Adaptive Sync/FreeSync for reduction of screen tearing, stuttering, and broken frames.
+It comes with support for Adaptive-Sync/FreeSync for the reduction of screen tearing, stuttering, and broken frames.